What kind of a course is Astronomy II (ASTR 1P02/PHYS 1P02)?

-- Students are required to write their full name on their scantron sheet and to carefully write their student number accurately in the appropriate boxes on their scantron sheet.
-If you code your student number incorrectly, the machine reader will not record your grade.
-Because the machine reader leaves your paper in the stack, and I am not informed which papers have unrecorded grades, you will have to notice that your grade has not been recorded and then you will have to come to my office and sort through all of the scantron sheets (900+ last semester) to find yours so that it can be graded by hand.
-Don't let this happen to you!
-Code your student number correctly on the scantron sheet.
+- Students are required to write their full name on their scantron sheet and to carefully write their student number accurately in the appropriate boxes on their scantron sheet, then code their student numbers by shading the correct bubbles on the scantron sheet.
+If you code your student number incorrectly, the machine reader will not record your grade; this will cause a delay in processing your grade.
+To avoid delays, make sure to code your student number correctly on the scantron sheet.

 Academic misconduct is a serious offence.
 The principle of academic integrity, particularly of doing one’s own work, documenting properly (including use of quotation marks, appropriate paraphrasing and referencing/citation), collaborating appropriately, and avoiding misrepresentation, is a core principle in university study.
 Students should consult Section VII, “Academic Misconduct”, in the “Academic Regulations and University Policies” entry in the Undergraduate Calendar, available here, to view a fuller description of prohibited actions, and the procedures and penalties.